-SJDC has been working in collaboration with MSG to improve the monitoring process for junior doctors in Scotland with the creation of joint monitoring guidance aimed at employers.
+SJDC continue to work with Scottish Government and NHS boards to improve the monitoring process for junior doctors in Scotland and ensure the agreed joint monitoring guidance aimed at employers is adhered to.
 The guidance aims to remove barriers to accurately recording hours of work – for example, it advises employers that a consultant signature is not required on monitoring forms.
 The guidance has been sent to all NHS Scotland employers to help ensure that a fair and consistent approach is adopted across all Scottish NHS boards.

 Read the BMA guide to rota monitoring